F. Laruelle. “Programme.” La Décision philosophique 1 (1987): 5-43.

 The philosophical representation of science is the guiding thread of our culture, our history, our technology, and we never stop paying for this dangerous effectiveness.
 The conceptuality and schemas of thought available to us for thinking man, science, and their quite special identity remain impregnated with this archaic primacy of the philosophical over the scientific and, consequently, by a narrow and narcissistic practice of philosophy that has still not yet found its freest space.
 The unitary conflation of the One and Being, of science and philosophy is one that falsifies both of their essences.
 Philosophy suffers from this monstrous embrace in which it is prevented from breathing by strangling what it believes to be its adversary.
 We can only free it by first of all risking the liberation of science and not the other way around, as one is in the habit of doing by simply retightening the knot that constrains them.
 This ontological and epistemological denigration of science has never been alleviated: the positive attempts to reverse this hierarchy and the repression weighing on science remain philosophical attempts that auto-deny themselves as such and reinforce the repression with the illusion of having lifted it.

 The philosophical Authorities proceed by way of a great seductive and bewitching statement: man, science, their identity are born of the spirit and in the spirit of philosophy.
 The whole history of its relations with them is the history of a forced and hallucinatory genealogy.
 While science, man, their preliminary identity oblige use to change the order of our representations of the real rather than the real itself, philosophy believes to change the order of the real by changing the order of thoughts.
-That’s a hallucinatory anarchism, a spirit of dissolution: these are necessary for the philosophical Authorities, which proceed in general through dissolution and critique, just as unity proceeds through the means of division.
+That’s a hallucinatory anarchism, a spirit of dissolution: these are necessary for the philosophical Authorities, which proceed in general by way of dissolution and critique, just as unity proceeds by way of division.
 We understand that they can seduce so many intelligences that serve them so as to deal with their accounts with the World: the superior vengeance or superior form of vengeance.
 We call ‘unitary paradigm’ this thought that posits and requires its identity—full or even split apart—with the real and that moves between the equation thinking = real, logos = being, etc. We also say that the essence of the unitary style is an amphibology of the real and philosophy; a reduction of the real to the All or to that which can be given in the extremely obvious mode of the All; the belief that it suffices to think in view of totality and in it so as to really cover “everything.”

 Have we exhausted all the possible relations of these two poles of all knowledge, the philosophical and the scientific, the two highest goods of humanity?
 Are we clear about philosophy’s claims and sure of the soundness of its millennial claims?
 Must not the critique of religion be relayed by an overall critique of philosophy?
 Instead of this radical interrogation, we continue to imperturbably practice the old unitary privileges.
 We become agitated and preoccupied with philosophy’s self-care and self-concern.
 We open it to its Other, we make it feel the sting but without calling into question the oldest prejudice, the unitary prejudice, that which exerts itself for its benefit alone.
 This is a Faith, and it can but will its unity with science instead of science perhaps willing their duality.
 That philosophy slowly enters into the rank of knowledges—as it defines the ranks—does not nullify its capacity to organize and hierarchize, which is conserved in the most insidious forms.
 Sometimes one thinks to struggle against this disinvestment and against this authority—they go together—by way of a gain in transversal audience linked to the practices of intercession and limitrophy.
 That is a transfer to philosophy’s interior.
 The problem is completely different than the gain and loss in authority, it is the problem of constituting philosophy into a scientific continent.
 This is the true struggle against the scientistic and positivist reduction of philosophy to the rank of local knowledge.
 And it’s the means to establish new uses of philosophy.

 What—not already anticipated and compromised—do we in fact have to oppose against philosophy’s will?
 Only this: knowledge knows about itself and from the start (in a transcendental way) that it is worth more than faith; that it’s not just worth more than faith, but that it precedes faith in the order of reality and that it is not determined in return by faith.
 Faith believes the inverse: it wants unity, whereas science remains content with letting-be philosophical Decision as object without reducing it.
 Above all, we do not say that there is a remainder or a resistance to the All or to Unity—this would be to suppose them first, primordial, and valid—“in spite of it all,” this would be to remain under the authority of philosophical faith.
-Conversely, we know that there is a thought-without-totality, an immediately dual thought that has always preceded, definitively preceded the All and unitary will, that has already disarmed the illusion with which philosophical Authorities are armed.
+Conversely, we know that there is a thought-without-totality, an immediately dual thought that has always preceded, definitively preceded the All and unitary will, that has already disarmed the illusion with which the philosophical Authorities are armed.

 If a “new” task is still possible that has not been programmed by philosophy, it involves redistributing the relations of man, science, and philosophy, uprooting philosophy’s unitary activity from it and giving it back to man and science.
 It would be a question of really unknotting—not simply loosening/retightening it or displacing it—this magical knot in which science remains caught in its philosophical image and in which philosophy in turn remains caught in its own will and its auto-representation.
 To “exit” this bewitchment, to instead discover that this was nothing but an “unreal” bewitchment (albeit not lacking in effectiveness) takes more than a supplement of philosophy.
 To escape this enchanted circle in which philosophy remains captive alongside science, there must be another “posture” than the heroism of the bearer of logos.
 Perhaps in the last instance it is science that holds the secret, not of this magic but of the dissolution that finally reveals it to be what it is.